-(s) Sketch of the blast pattern showing all holes, delay pattern (including initiation hole, and hole-to-hole and row-to-row delay detonator locations and periods), location of free faces and previously blasted material, and a north arrow;
+(s) Sketch of the blast pattern showing all holes, delay pattern (including initiation hole, hole-to-hole and row-to-row delay detonator locations and periods , where applicable, or electronically programmed hole and deck firing times, where applicable), location of free faces and previously blasted material, and a north arrow;

 (u) Mats or other special protections used;

-(v) Seismographic records, when required for compliance, shall be attached to the blast record within fourteen days of the blast, and shall include:
+(v) Seismographic records, when required for compliance, shall be attached to the blast record within five business days of the blast, and shall include:

 (i) Make, model and serial number of the seismograph, seismic and acoustic trigger levels, and most recent annual calibration date;

-(ii) Exact location of the instrument and distance from the blast, and the date and time of the recorded blast event;
+(ii) Exact location of the seismograph and distance from the blast, and the date and time of the recorded blast event;